10000TB/10000TB.github.io/_posts/2019-11-23-My-2-cents-on-tech-interviews.md

 His experience sheds light on the general positive recruiting experience from Google.
 I have seen similar testimonials before here and there.
 I myself echo that from my experience.
 I then burst with lot of thoughts around tech interviews.
 I have been on both sides of interviews and I have done decent amount of interviews on each side.
 It maybe worth putting down a few points.

 >Disclaimer - In the light of how things - all things - generally work, interview is broad topic.
 Below is a brief (read lazy) summary of whats on top of my mind on this subject.
 In particular, this is around tech interviews.
-More narrowly, it is around tech roles like SWE (Software Engineer), data engineers, data science, analyst, etc.
+More narrowly, it is around tech roles like SWE (Software Engineer), data engineers, data science, or similar that asks for coding in interviews.

 ## methodologies

-what questions to ask: Algorithmic questions
-what to evaluate: General Congnitive Ability
+### standardized

+Standardized interviews of algorithmic questions.

+Typically, it starts with a phone screening, one engineer shares an online coding screen with candidate, where a candidate is asked to write code.
+The candidate will be moved on to onsite if he/she/? did well, and onsite takes forms of in-person whiteboard coding, system design, and sometimes behavior.
+In principle, a full onsite takes combo of these 3 types of interviews, and often weighed towards one particular type for each level of hire needs.
+Pratically, a SWE interview, say an onsite of 5 rounds, can consist of 4 algorithmic problem solving rounds, 1 design round, and 1 behavior round.
+Depends on the target level, it may remove the design round for new grad, or replace some coding rounds with more design rounds to weigh heavier towards design ability assessment for more senior hires.
+Engineering manager or higher levels are not in scope of this discussion, the general principle probably applies.
+I have heard director level hire got asked coding question in his interview at a well-known tech giant, but briefly though.

+### consistent

-There is a good number of tech companies following this methodology - using algorithmic coding questions during tech interviews.
+There is a good number of tech companies following this methodology.
 Suprisingly, this is not just for new grads, I have seen people with more than 10 years of experience been put into same process of doing this kind of CS fundamentals questions.
-The general motivation, I think and saw other people agree, is to enforce a standard high bar to ensure recruiting quality.
+The general motivation, I think and saw other people agree, is to enforce a consistent bar to ensure recruiting quality.

 A few implications of no standardized interview process: